Skip to main content

 The ISS Compliance Team will be in touch shortly to invite you to a Pre-Arrival Session, designed to help you better understand what it means to hold a Student Visa and the responsibilities that come with it.

-These sessions will be held via Zoom between 19 August and 11 September.
+These sessions will be held via Teams between 21 August and 9 September.
 Please ensure you book a session once you receive our email invitation.

 Step-by-Step Process: